 2) How to Care for Boston Fern (Nephrolepis Exaltata) Plant

-Humidity: Unlike other ferns, Boston fern does not need much moisture.
+Unlike Rabbit’s Foot Fern, Boston fern does not need much moisture.
 You may use a humidifier if you have to increase humidity levels.

 3) Keep in Mind: Common Problems

 Low humidity may cause the leaf tips to turn brown.
 This problem can also be caused by the way the plant is watered.
 You can follow up the process by giving less and more water to the plant.
 In addition to that, you also need to check whether it is getting enough light and its feeding.

 This problem usually happens when conditions change.
 For example, the location of the plant or the person caring for it changed, so the plant can react in this way.
 It may take some time for the plant to get used to the new environment.
 In addition to that, you may also need to check the heat and light conditions in its new environment.

 It is normal to experience this kind of problem when you just buy your houseplant.
 If you suspect your plant is growing slowly, you can give it more fertilizer.
 You can give more fertilizer within the process.
 However, the point you should be careful about is that it could harm your houseplant if you give too much fertilizer at a time.

 Suggestions for problems

 In general, the points you should pay attention to can be listed as follows: the light the plant receives, the temperature of the environment where the plant is located, your watering schedule, and the balance of fertilizer.